Joao Ortiz (Chilean footballer)

-Joao Luis Ortiz Pérez (born 25 September 1991) is a Chilean-Peruvian footballer, who plays as left back for Carlos A. Mannucci.
+Joao Luis Ortiz Pérez (born 10 Februari 1991) is a Chilean footballer, who plays as left back for Deportivo Municipal.

 Personal life

 His father is Peruvian and his mother is Chilean, so he acquired the Peruvian nationality.
 From his paternal line, he is the nephew of the former Peruvian footballer Eloy Ortíz who also is the nephew of the former Peruvian international footballer Eloy Campos.